Zayn Just Got An Amazingly Nerdy UV Tattoo

 Zayn must have seen our piece about that cool UV Harry Potter tattoo because he went and got one for himself.

-The ex-Directioner has a lightsaber on his middle finger.
+The ex-Directioner and current alien-listener has a lightsaber on his middle finger.
 It looks normal, like nothing special.
 But then you wave a UV light over it and bam, that sucker lights up blue.

 Artist Jon Boy, a big believer in UV ink, posted the image to his Instagram Thursday.